Kestech87/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Step 1 Create A Virtual Machine in Azure
+- Step 1 Create A Virtual Machine in Microsoft Azure & Connect to it using Microsoft Remote Desktop.
 - Step 2
 - Step 3
 - Step 4